Jeunese/jeunese.github.io/docs/get-started.md

-# Get started with documentation
+# Get Started with Documentation

 This article uses examples that apply to technical documentation for administrators (as opposed to end-users, developers, technicians, or peers) but the precise audience isn't important.
 What matters is that, once you've defined your target audience, you create content that is *helpful* for that audience.